Providing an excellent multifaceted education for people committed to transforming themselves, others, and the world

 B.S.
 Kanazawa University

-Kumi Oya, PhD, is an adjunct faculty member in the Transformative Studies doctoral program.
-Her area of focus and expertise is in dementia and dementia care, specifically person-centered and culturally humble care for people living with dementia.
-Her doctoral dissertation utilized narrative research as a methodology to explore the complex issues around culturally competent dementia care.
-Kumi has presented her academic work and research at international and local conferences and community meetings and symposiums both in Japan and the United States.
-Kumi is also a frequent guest lecturer for the occupational therapy program at Kanazawa University in Japan.
-She has had extensive experience working as a therapist, for over 10 years, using creative arts modalities with a diverse community of clients in a skilled nursing facility and Alzheimer’s residential facility in San Francisco.
-Kumi has facilitated numerous group and individual sessions.
-In addition, Kumi is a licensed occupational therapist in Japan, and has taught English for many years before becoming a therapist.
-Kumi’s framework also includes integrating person-centered care, cultural humility, cross-cultural communication, and inclusion into the work with clients and as intentional ways of informing and influencing systems of care.
-Attention to cultural sensitivity and awareness is especially a core value of hers and is linked to her research and life's work.
-Kumi is passionate about dance and movement and has choreographed several pieces for Tacoma City Ballet in Tacoma, Washington.
+Kumi Oya, Ph.D. is an adjunct faculty member in the Transformative Studies doctoral program.
+She has two bachelor’s degrees in Japan; one, in Theater/Dramatic Arts at Waseda University, and the other, concentrated in Occupational Therapy at Kanazawa University.
+Kumi moved to the U.S. to pursue her master’s degree in Counseling Psychology with an emphasis on Drama Therapy at CIIS.
+She also earned her PhD in the Transformative Studies at CIIS.
+Her area of focus and expertise is centered in dementia/dementia care, specifically person-centered and culturally humble care for people living with dementia.
+Her PhD dissertation utilized narrative research as a methodology to explore the complexity of culturally competent dementia care in the U.S., in contrast with Japanese values and approaches of care.
+Kumi has presented her academic work and research, specifically related to dementia care, at international conferences and community meetings/symposiums both in Japan and in the U.S. She has also given lectures in an Occupational Therapy program at Kanazawa University, Japan.
+Kumi has had extensive experiences working as a therapist, for over 10 years, using creative arts modalities such as drama, dance, movements, expressive arts and music with a diverse community of clients in a skilled nursing facility and Alzheimer’s residential facility in San Francisco.
+She has facilitated numerous group and individual sessions.
+In addition, she is a licensed occupational therapist in Japan, and has taught English for many years before becoming an Occupational Therapist.
+She is an experienced translator in English and Japanese for the fields of performing arts, occupational therapy, nursing and medicine.
+Kumi’s framework includes integrating ideas of person-centered care and cultural humility, in order to enhance work with clients from diverse cultures, as intentional ways of informing and influencing our systems of care.
+Attention to issues of equity and social justice, and a sense of intersubjectivity and interdependence is especially a core value of hers and is linked to her research and life's work.
+Kumi has been providing consultation, support, education and training for people with dementia and their family members as well as healthcare professionals.
+She is also passionate about dance and movement, and has choreographed several contemporary and jazz pieces for Tacoma City Ballet in Tacoma, Washington.